 Plants have changed themselves to adapt to their environment in excellent ways.
 One of them is the modifications of leaves.
 The leaves of several plants get modified into different forms based on the plant’s purpose and environment.
 Let’s have a look at some of these beautiful modifications here,

 The spines will also be found in plants like Acacia that grow and survive well in drought conditions.
-They spines help reduce the water loss.
+The spines help reduce water loss.
 Also, they radiate the excess heat from the stems.
 They are also useful in absorbing droplets of water from the fog.

-Some plants like Aloe vera have managed to grow fleshy leaves that serve serve as a storage parts for water as well as reserve materials.
+Some plants like Aloe vera and many other succulents have managed to grow fleshy leaves that serve as a storage part for water as well as reserve materials.
 The plants can survive for months without even a single drop of water and may turn brown.
 But, even if it gets a little amount of water, the entire plant will turn green in days!

 In climbers, the leaf of plants would be modified into elongated structures to help the plants climb efficiently.
 There are 4 types of tendrils as,

 - Leaves may get modified into tendrils as in Pisum sativum where the apical leaves are modified into tendrils.

 - In some plants like Tropaeolum majus, the petioles are elongated and they grasp the nearby plants for support.